 The NGPO Program is for GPs who are new to rural NSW practice, including Overseas Trained Doctors (OTDs).
 The two-day introduction to rural general practice is considered valuable preparation for transition into rural NSW medical practice and supports GPs in delivering high-quality medical services to rural NSW communities.

 Program content includes:

-- professional orientation - an overview of General Practice in rural NSW, introduction to NSW Ministry of Health, navigating Medicare, Pharmaceutical Benefits Scheme, cultural awareness, accessing GP support, pathways to Fellowship and exam preparation, professional and ethical responsibilities
+- professional orientation - an overview of General Practice in rural NSW, navigating Medicare, Pharmaceutical Benefits Scheme, cultural awareness, accessing GP support, pathways to Fellowship, professional and ethical responsibilities

-- clinical orientation - emergency medicine, introduction to sexual health/family planning, introduction to mental health, introduction to Indigenous health to identify and work with Aboriginal people in a culturally safe and apprpriate way, managing workplace illness or injury cases
+- clinical orientation - introduction to sexual health/family planning, introduction to mental health, introduction to Indigenous health to identify and work with Aboriginal people in a culturally safe and appropriate way, managing workplace illness or injury cases

 - social orientation - achieving work/life balance.

 The NGPO course is suitable for medical practitioners who are:

 - doctors new to Australian rural general practice